If you are managing a soy allergy, this guide on soy substitutes is for you. Here I will share substitutes for common ingredients that contain soy.

 Like many food allergies, having a soy allergy means preparing food from scratch more often since prepared foods at grocery stores often contain soy in one form or another.
 Finding soy substitutes can be a challenge especially if you also have a dairy allergy as many dairy substitutes contain soy.

 While we eat soy freely in our house, we did avoid it for a while because of a false-positive allergy test (we didn't know it was false at the time, of course!)
 I can really sympathize with those of you avoiding both dairy and soy because your substitute options can be difficult to find.
-You'll notice that a lot of soy AND dairy free products are coconut based.
-Please note that coconut, according to the FDA, is a tree nut (though, technically it is a fruit).
-Either way, be sure that coconut is a safe alternative for you.

 This page has been mostly put together based on requests from visitors looking for substitutions for soy based foods.
 If you have a substitute that is not listed, please share it with me!